Inertial Methods with Viscous and Hessian driven Damping for Non-Convex Optimization: Introduction

 \subsection{Organization of the paper}

 Section~\ref{sec:notation} introduces notations and recalls some preliminaries that are essential to our exposition.
 Sections~\ref{sec:exp} and~\ref{sec:imp} include the main contributions of our paper, establishing convergence of the trajectory and of the iterates under K{\L} inequality, convergence rates and trap avoidance results.
+Section~\ref{sec:backtracking} presents algorithmic schemes based on backtracking techniques, which allow us to obtain convergence results under the much weaker assumption of local Lipschitz continuity of the gradient of the objective.
 Section~\ref{sec:num} is devoted to the numerical experiments.